jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 There the inner constructor `inherits` the doc from the `Element class`, because we added the `cref` attribute pointing to it.
 Here's a resulting tool tip:

-`[ TODO: A picture that is more to the point about hovering the Element class name might be better. ]`

 <img src="image-2.png" width="500" />

 Yes, it's lazy!
 But efficient.